 Bring the outside in with Little Greene's Asterid wallpaper in Lantern, from the Archive Trails II collection.
 A reinterpretation of a fine 20th-century illustrative painting, the design represents the high-society trend for handpainted murals, the precursor to commercial wallpapers, £205 per roll.

-2. Pair botanicals with dark wood for a moody feel
+2. Pair botanical wallpaper with dark wood for a moody feel

 If you're looking for botanical wallpaper ideas, but don't want to compromise the moody aesthetic of your home, opting for deeper tones and pairing with dark wood flooring could be the solution.

 We love this combination of deep blue tones against antiqued leafy greens from the Passenger Collection at Galerie Wallcoverings.

 3. Add depth with a rich leafy botanical wallpaper print

 Royal Fernery is the name of this beautiful botanical wallpaper designed by Martyn Lawrence Bullard for Cole & Son.
 Inspired by the Majorelle Gardens in Marrakesh, it is pictured in Forest Green and costs £195 per roll.

 4. Go for a traditional Scandi-style botanical wallpaper